gobbyo/IoT/docs/tutorial-devicetocloudmsg.md

 Completed the [Tutorial: Send a Message from the Cloud to a Simulated Device](tutorial-cloudtodevicemsg.md)

 ## Create a Message Listener for IoT Hub's Built-in Event Hub Endpoint

+In this section you'll use the Event Hub consumer client to access queued messages in the IoT Hub's built-in Event Hub.

 1. From Visual Studio Code, create a new file called `d2ceventhublistener.py`.
 1. Copy and paste the following import statements into your `d2ceventhublistener.py` file